Hair Transplant Surgery: Old vs. New

 In FUT, the hair is harvested from a donor strip using the stereo-microscopic techniques developed by Dr. Bobby Limmer.
 Although this procedure still produces the best quality grafts and the highest yield of hair, it leaves a fine-linear scar in the donor area that can be visible if the hair is cut very short.
 Because of this concern, Dr. Ray Woods in Australia developed a technique where individual follicular units could be removed directly from the scalp.

 Unfortunately, Dr. Woods did not share his method with the medical community and, in 2002, Drs.
 Bernstein and Rassman worked out their own variation of this technique and called it Follicular Unit Extraction (FUE).
 They published their research in the peer reviewed journal Dermatologic Surgery in 2002.
-Since that publication, there have been many improvements to the technique and FUE continues to evolve.
+Since that publication, there have been many improvements to the technique and Follicular Unit Extraction continues to evolve with Robotic FUE as one of Dr. Bernstein’s main interests.

 New research using techniques of regenerative medicine may allow hair to be multiplied in the not too distant future.
 With this technology, the limited supply of hair in the donor area could be increased so that more hair would be available to achieve fuller results.
 For more on this technology, visit our page on ACell Extracellular Matrix for Hair Cloning.